Weight Watchers Zucchini Muffins – Bite Size Mini Quiches

 Also, be careful with the salt.

-I didn’t have that, so I used table salt.
+I didn’t have kosher salt, so I used table salt.

-But 1 teaspoon was a little too much.
+However, 1 teaspoon of table salt was a little bit too much.

-Next time I’ll probably reduce it to 3/4 teaspoon.
+Next time I will reduce it to 3/4 teaspoon of table salt.

-These Zucchini Quiche Muffins were a hit with my husband.
+These Weight Watchers Zucchini Quiche Muffins were a hit with my husband.

 Whatever we had leftover, I stored in the refrigerator and just heated a few up throughout the rest of the week for breakfast.